Finite groups, minimal bases and the intersection number: Almost simple groups

 of the natural module $V$, where each $V_i$ is a nondegenerate $2$-space of plus-type.
-Write $q=p^f$ with $p$ a prime.
+We will assume $q \geqs 8$, in which case $H$ is a maximal subgroup of $G$ by \cite[Table 8.66]{BHR}.
 In view of Lemma \ref{l:basic}, it suffices to show that $\widehat{Q}(G,H,3)<1$.
 Let $x \in G$ be an element of prime order $r$.